vaishakp/vaishakp.github.io/README.md

       89.482851720 seconds time elapsed
 ```

-#### Analysis:
+#### Analysis and Observations:

 1. Frontend pipeline stalls are low.
 Also consistent with decent IPC.
 2. 48% of backend cycles (the pipeline here is responsible for executing instructions) are stalled.
-This means that new CPU instructions are waiting in the pipe.
+This means that new dependent CPU instructions are waiting in the pipe.
 3. There are two types of CPU backend stalls.
-   1. Memory-bound.This backlog in the pipeline happens when the cycles are waiting for data to arrive from the memory
+   1. Memory-bound.This backlog in the pipeline happens when the cycles are waiting for data to arrive from the memory.
    2. CPU-bound.
 The other is when instructions are not retiring when they are expected to.
 Math-intensive operations (e.g. division) involve instructions that finish in more than one cycle.
 This is the reason for SpEC's backend backlog.
 4. SpEC could benefit from backend-bound tuning.
 E.g. more loop unrolling may improve this.
 5. The above and point 5 below indicate that SpEC backend stalls are core-bound and not memory-bound.
 This is understandable because RHS evaluations make up most of the computing load in SpEC.